U3A courses cover a wide range of subjects and interests including:

 Courses are restricted to financial members only and, with few exceptions, are generally held between 9:30 a.m. and 4:00 p.m.
 Monday to Friday.
 Some activities, such as our lunchtime forums which are co-hosted with COTA, are open to the general public (see the Activities tab).

 A list of all current courses can be viewed here.
-For the most up-to-date information about courses on offer or to enrol in a course, you need to become a member of U3A.
+For full details about courses on offer or to enrol in a course, you need to become a member of U3A.
 Many of the courses are very popular, so not all courses in the list will have vacancies.

 How to enrol in a course